-Before that happens, we thought we’d check in how you're doing and give you some hot tips on how to save energy and smooth out your weekly bills.
-Think of it as a power health check (but without the cold stethoscope).
+Make sure you're prepped with some pro tips on how to save energy and make sure you're not paying more for your power than you should be.
+Think of this as a power health check (but without the cold stethoscope!).

 Just changing a few bulbs in the house can make all the difference - read more over on the EECA energy efficent light bulbs tool here.

 Cooktops are some of the most power hungry units - they use on average 1.7 units of power per half hour.
 That's nothing to scoff at!
-The good news is that you've got alternatives - the humble slow cooker.
+The good news is that you've got an alternative - the humble slow cooker.

 A slow cooker uses on average a teeny tiny 0.043 units of power every half hour.
-To put that in perspectve, you'd need to use it for a whopping 19 hours to match the cooktop's half hour.
-Considering that most slow cooker recipies are around 6-8 hours - baby, you got a stew going.
+To put that into perspective, you'd need to use it for a whopping 19 HOURS to match the cooktop's half hour!
+Considering that most slow cooker recipes are around 6-8 hours - baby, you got a stew going.

 We all know that the basic heaters are a bit of a money-sink: the average fan heater is 1.2 units every half hour.
 That's why, if you have the choice, use your heat pump!
 For that same half hour, you'll only use 0.5 units of power!